Take one tablet every day.

 - If you are due to have an operation, tell the person carrying out the treatment that you are taking tibolone.
 Your treatment may need to be stopped for a while, especially if you are not expected to be fully mobile for a time.
 This is to reduce the risk of a blood clot.

-- If you are taking tibolone to prevent osteoporosis, there are a number of lifestyle measures that will also help slow down bone loss.
+- If you are taking tibolone to prevent 'thinning' of the bones (osteoporosis), there are a number of lifestyle measures that will also help slow down bone loss.
 Exercise stimulates bone-making cells, which strengthens your bones, so try to take some regular weight-bearing exercise (such as brisk walking, aerobics, dancing, or running).
 If you smoke, you should try to stop.
-Also, you should try to cut down on your alcohol intake if you drink more than three units of alcohol daily.
+Also, you should try to cut down on your alcohol intake if you drink more than two units of alcohol daily.

 Can tibolone cause problems?